anchetadev/PWA-IndexedDB-Guide/quickStartPWA/readme.md

 }
 ```

- 3) Activation: Now that the service worker has been registered an installed it is considered activated via the 'activate' event listener!
+ 3) Activation: Now that the service worker has been registered and installed it is considered activated via the 'activate' event listener!
 It is basically ready for use.
     - 3a) This is the place where we should delete any old, outdated stuff

 ```code snippet here```